TheMaroonHatHacker/gnomeforpi/README.md

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.

+If you just want an image that you can use, click this link for a pre-built image: https://drive.google.com/file/d/1HhPrALnSO8WIo6ZK-dp4QFzuXbW_L-p0/view?usp=sharing

 To get started, you'll need to do initial setup first.

 This must be done with Raspberry Pi OS lite, and an ethernet cable is required at the beginning of the prossedure.